kriloleg/kriloleg.github.io/_drafts/2023-02/2023-02-01-photography-course-1.markdown

 1. Spot metering - exposure from the single point you are focusing.
 Is a good for some photos like photos of moon (some contrasting), black dog on the snow
 1. Center-weighted - from the center and some space around.
 Your subject should be really in the center

-> TODO: Make some photos, using these 3 modes

 # ADVANCED:  Exposure compensation

 Adjusting exposure can be done in some automatic modes to add more light or darkness.
 It's based on the (shutter speed, aperture, iso)